GreyLimit/SimAVR/README.md

 format).

-The aim is to provide an environment that will allow the code to be disassembled and executed instruction at a time, through subroutine calls, or upon break points or conditions are met.
+The aim is to provide an environment that will allow the code to be disassembled and executed instruction at a time, through subroutine calls, or until break points or conditions are met.

 Speed of simulation is not the primary goal.